olivesgatech/OLIVES_Dataset/README.md

 **Treatment Prediction with Fundus and OCT Experiments**:
-1. Go to the treatment_pred_fundus_oct directory and set the python path with: export PYTHONPATH=$PYTHONPATH:$PWD.
+1. Go to the **Time-Series Treatment Analysis** directory and set the python path with: export PYTHONPATH=$PYTHONPATH:$PWD.
 2. Generate the treatment labels using the clinical labels provided.
 In the paper, these treatment labels were defined with respect to an increase of BCVA on a week to week basis.
 Save these labels in a csv file and set the train and test path for the generated file within the config/config_linear.py file.
 3. Train the backbone network by setting the parameters of interest in the config/config_linear.py file.
 4. Set whether training utilizes Fundus or OCT Volumes of data.